 4. When earnings announcement approaches, it is likely that implied volatility increases despite price movement

-5. The implied volatility level impact the options strategies to choose when opening a trade
+5. The implied volatility level impacts the options strategies to choose when opening a trade